locnnil/workshop/docs/reference/workshop-definition.rst

-This YAML file, besides using the :samp:`go` and :samp:`dev-tunnel` SDKs, defines an additional slot under the host SDK and two connections:
+This YAML file, besides using the :samp:`go` and :samp:`dev-tunnel` SDKs, defines an additional slot under the system SDK and two connections:

-- One that connects the :samp:`go:images` plug to the newly defined :samp:`host:training` slot.
+- One that connects the :samp:`go:images` plug to the newly defined :samp:`system:training` slot.

-- Another that connects the :samp:`go:gpu` plug to the pre-existing :samp:`host:gpu`.
+- Another that connects the :samp:`go:gpu` plug to the pre-existing :samp:`system:gpu`.

 .. code-block:: yaml
    :caption: .workshop.go-tunnel.yaml